 GT-1 will be located in Chapter 15, like ES-1 is currently.
 You can download a copy of the GT-1 standard here.

 Section 1504.5.1 GUTTER SECUREMENT FOR LOW SLOPE ROOFS

 “Gutter that are used to secure the perimeter edge of the roof membrane on low-slope (less than 2:12) built-up, modified bitumen, and single ply roofs, shall de designed, constructed, and installed to resist wind loads in accordance with section 1609 and shall be tested in accordance with Test Methods G-1 and G-2 pf SPRI GT-1”

 Five years ago Hurricane Matthew devastated many portions of Florida.
 In just one example, a 7,000 sq. ft. large box retail building saw substantial damage from 80-90 MPH winds.
 The cause of the damage was most likely from a loose gutter and/or flashing, which led to the roof covering peeling back.
 Proper gutter/flashing securement would have resulted in no loss.
 Instead, the retail store was hit with a $70,000 repair cost claim, $1.7 million Content Cost claim, and $1.75 million Business Interruption claim for a total $3.52 million claim paid per AIG Insurance.
 (Source: AIG RICOWI Presentation Slides March 2019)

 How can Metal-Era help?

 Metal-Era can help you understand the new GT-1 Standards and help update your low slope membrane gutter specification.
-Our Seal-Tite Gold Industrial Gutters products are ANSI/SPRI GT-1 approved and backed by 30-Year, 160 MPH wind warranty.
+Our Seal-Tite Gold Industrial Gutters are ANSI/SPRI GT-1 approved and backed by a 30-Year, 160 MPH wind warranty.